AGENTS

 * Run `build` before `preview` when testing a fresh production artifact.

-* Pass `--output-path` when your unpacked extension lives outside the default project output.
+* Pass the project path argument when your unpacked extension lives outside the default project output.

 * Use `--browser` to verify behavior across targets before packaging.